 You’ve probably heard that Singapore is expensive.

-I’ve been recording every single cent I spend in the countries I visit from day one of my travels, because I want to prove that seeing the world is inexpensive and achievable.
-I want to be able to give a realistic and accurate look at how much you can expect to spend in each country you visit.
+I’ve been recording every single cent I spend in the countries I visit from day one of my travels, because I want to be able to give a realistic and accurate look at how much you can expect to spend in each country you visit.

 The Cost of Accommodation in Singapore